 Strategic Roadmap Components

-Your Strategic Roadmap can be made up of Craft.io components:
+Your Strategic Roadmap contains the following Craft.io components:

 - Objectives: These are typically intentionally broad and speak to the team’s long-term mission; for example, benchmark later; for example, “Improve the user experience by addressing core product performance issues.”